 We also give some results regarding the structure of the deformation rings over the $p$-adic Lie extension $F_\infty$.
 In Section \ref{k-one}, we extend the strategy of Burns, Kato, Kakde, and of Ritter and Weiss to prove the Main Conjecture.
 This section has some results on $K$-groups and logarithm maps that may be of independent interest.
-We extend some of the results of Oliver and this required us to generalize results on logarithm maps and computation of certain $K$-groups.
-In addition, we have defined a suitable generalization of the $SK_1$-groups in Definition \ref{sk-def2}.
+We extend some of the results of Oliver, and this required us to generalize results on logarithm maps and computation of certain $K$-groups.
+In addition, we consider a suitable generalization of the $SK_1$-groups in Definition \ref{sk-def2}.
 The results in this section may be used to establish the Main Conjecture of a $p$-adic family of Galois representations arising from motives.
-In the section after this, we show that the $p$-adic L-function over $\IIG$ specializes to the $p$-adic L-function for each of the members in the family.
+In the next section, we show that the $p$-adic L-function over $\IIG$ specializes to the $p$-adic L-function for each of the members in the family.

-Section \ref{nearly-ordinary}, where we have recalled the main results regarding Hecke algebras is very crucial for our work.
+Section \ref{nearly-ordinary}, where we have recalled the main results regarding Hecke algebras provides a background for our work.
 It is evident how our results here are a generalization of results of Hida.
-Along with this, section \ref{k-one} is the main section where we do the computation of the $K$-groups and it is clear how many of our results are generalizations of those of Burns, Kato, Kakde, Ritter and Weiss, and Oliver.
+One can begin with a representation of the Galois group over the ring $\II$.
+Along with this, Section \ref{k-one} is the main section where we do the computation of the $K$-groups and it is clear how many of our results are generalizations of those of Burns, Kato, Kakde, Ritter and Weiss, and Oliver.
 This section owes a lot to their works.
 In addition, the paper \cite{cfksv} of Coates, Fukaya, Kato, Sujatha and Venjakob has been a strong influence on our work.